PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 ## The Fifth Requirement: Dictionary Update Entry

-Let's update the entry in the dictionary.
-As we experienced, we have to care about two cases - the key exists or not.
-If it exists, we can update the value.
-If it does not exist, we should raise an error.
+Let's update an entry in the dictionary.
+We need to handle two cases: whether the key exists.
+If it exists, we update the value.
+If it doesn't exist, we raise an error.

 ### Write the Test First

-We're fully accustomed to this kind of situation, so let's write the two tests together.
+We're familiar with this situation, so let's write both tests together:

 ```rust,ignore
 #[cfg(test)]